blochaou/loopback-next/packages/boot/README.md

 Discovers and binds Controller Classes using `app.controller()`.

 #### Options
-The Options for this can be passed via `ApplicationConfig` in the Application constructor or via `BootOptions` when calling `app.boot(options:BootOptions)`.
+The Options for this can be passed via `BootOptions` when calling `app.boot(options:BootOptions)`.

-The options for this are passed in a `controllers` object on `boot`.
+The options for this are passed in a `controllers` object on `BootOptions`.

-Available Options on the `boot.controllers` are as follows:
+Available Options on the `controllers` object are as follows:

 |Options|Type|Default|Description|
 |-|-|-|-|
 |`dirs`|`string | string[]`|`['controllers']`|Paths relative to projectRoot to look in for Controller artifacts|